johnsellin93/grab/README.md

 → grab --snapshot .

 Large repository?
+→ grab --clear
-→ grab --functions .
+   grab --functions .

-   assistants use the problem statement and function index to propose deterministic extraction batches using the accumulated repository evidence.
+   assistants use the problem statement, function index, and accumulated repository evidence to progressively acquire only the context required to solve the task.

 Need to apply AI-generated changes safely?
 → grab --replace file function
 ```

-### Why not export the entire repository?

-Large repositories often exceed practical context limits and contain
-substantial amounts of irrelevant implementation detail.

-`grab` allows assistants to acquire only the repository evidence
-necessary to understand a problem, reducing noise and preserving
-deterministic investigation workflows.

-Small repositories can use `grab --snapshot`.

-Larger repositories benefit from progressive evidence acquisition.
+See [`GRAB_PROTOCOL.md`](./GRAB_PROTOCOL.md) for the complete investigation workflow.

 ### Example AI-Generated Extraction Batch